 2 cups whole milk

-4 ounces fine-quality semisweet chocolate (no more than 54% cacao if marked), finely chopped
+4 ounces fine-quality semisweet chocolate, finely chopped*

 1 tablespoon unsalted butter